heshan8/CP3402-2023-Supp-Project/README.md

     `CONTAINER ID   IMAGE              COMMAND                  CREATED        STATUS`
 * Run `mkdir wordpress-local && cd wordpress-local` and  `touch docker-compose.yml` one after the other
 * this will create a directory called wordpress-local on your computer, then add a new file called docker-compose.yml inside that directory
-* Find the newly created folder and open the "docker-compose.yml" file
+* Find the newly "wordpress-local" folder and open the "docker-compose.yml" file
-* Copy the code from below in to the file and save it
+* Copy the "Docker Compose File" code from below in to the file and save it
 * Run `docker-compose up -d` on git bash and wait for the set-up to complete
 * Once the setup has been completed got to http://localhost:8000/ on your browser to start WordPress